Eth3R-One/scrape-data/readme.md

 - click check new changes button to scrap data which calls the previous scrape_data method with htmx-get method
 - differences are shown with new and removed title and some green for new and red for removed color format
 - everything is wrapped with django auth, and login required decorator
+- sidebar shows the log of scraping, by clicking one log you'll see the unchanged data, new data and removed data
+- click check new changes button to scrap data
 - search box searches data from the current saved data in database without website reload
 - there's a management command named `scrape_data_task` run it `python manage.py scrape_data_task`
 - setup mail if you want update of scrape data changes, instructions given below